The ultimate guide to

 The cost of back surgery

-You know you have to have surgery, but the cost of medical expenses can be worrisome.
+The cost of medical expenses can be worrisome.
 The following tools are helpful when comparing the cost of surgery and quality of care between hospitals.

 Insurance

-OrthoIndy and OrthoIndy Hospital participates in most major insurance networks.
+First, it’s important to check with your insurance provider to ensure OrthoIndy is in your network.
+OrthoIndy and OrthoIndy Hospital participate in most major insurance networks.
 Many insurance companies have pricing tools that take into account your benefit plan.
 Visit your insurance provider’s website to see if this is available to calculate surgery costs.

 DOES ORTHOINDY TAKE MY INSURANCE?